Saleh-Alibrahim/Capstone-project-1/Project_Proposal.md

 # Project requirements:
 1. At least 10 endpoints
 2. At least 3 table relationships
-3. Include all CRUD operations
+3. Include all CRUD operations (Create, Read, Update, Delete)
 4. Hosted on heroku